Pecnut/stokesian-dynamics/README.md

 Run `python run_simulation.py 1 1 1 1 fte` (position setup number 1, forces input 1, with a timestep of 1 [arbitrary choice] for 1 timestep, specifying forces, torques and rate of strain).

+See `examples/example-a.py` for more.

 ### (b) Fig. 5 of Durlofsky et al. (1987) (non-periodic)
 [Durlofsky, Brady & Bossis, 1987](https://doi.org/10.1017/S002211208700171X).
 Dynamic simulation of hydrodynamically interacting particles. *Journal of Fluid Mechanics* **180**, 21–49.
 Figure 5.

 This test case considers three horizontally-aligned particles sedimenting vertically, and looks at their interesting paths over a large number of timesteps.
 Use a small timestep (0.5 suffices) and set `invert_m_every` to 1 (instead of the default of 10), in order to recover the same particle paths.

 Run `python run_simulation.py 2 1 0.5 100 fte`.

+See `examples/example-b.py` for more.

 ### (c) Fig. 1 of Brady et al. (1988) (periodic)
 [Sierou & Brady, 2001](https://doi.org/10.1017/S0022112001005912).
 Accelerated Stokesian Dynamics simulations. *Journal of Fluid Mechanics*, **448**, 115--146.
 Figure 9.